adnovum/sonar-build-breaker/README.md

 Upon uploading the analysis information, the plugin follows the below workflow to check the quality gate:

-1. Search `${sonar.working.directory}/report-task.txt` for `ceTaskId`, the server-side Compute Engine (CE) task associated with the current analysis
+1. Search `${sonar.working.directory}/report-task.txt` for `ceTaskId`, the server-side Compute Engine (CE) task associated with the current analysis.
+    1. If the project configures `sonar.scanner.metadataFilePath`, that file is used instead of `${sonar.working.directory}/report-task.txt`
 2. Call the `${sonar.host.url}/api/ce/task?id=${ceTaskId}` web service to retrieve `analysisId`
     1. If the CE Task Status is `PENDING` or `IN_PROGRESS`, wait `sonar.buildbreaker.queryInterval` and repeat step 2
     2. If the CE Task Status is `SUCCESS`, save the `analysisId` and proceed to step 3
     3. If the CE Task Status is `FAILED` or none of the above, break the build
     4. If step 2 has been attempted `sonar.buildbreaker.queryMaxAttempts` times, break the build
 3. Call the `${sonar.host.url}/api/qualitygates/project_status?analysisId=${analysisId}` web service to check the status of the quality gate
     1. If the quality gate status is `OK`, allow the build to pass
     2. If the quality gate status is `WARN`, allow the build to pass and log the current warnings
     3. If the quality gate status is `ERROR`, break the build and log the current warnings and errors

 The build "break" is accomplished by throwing an exception, making the analysis return with a non-zero status code.
 This allows you to benefit from the notifications built into CI engines or use your own custom notifications that check the